 According to another legend, King Bhageeratha brought down Ganga and performed Tarpana, to provide salvation to his ancestors who were cursed and turned into ashes.

 In Sikhism, Makar Sankranti is celebrated as Maghi to pay homage to the forty Sikhs who sacrificed their lives to save Guru Gobind Singh when the Mughals came in search for the Guru.
-Mela Maghi, an annual gathering of people in Sri Muktsar Sahib is organized to honour the martyrs.
+Mela Maghi, an annual gathering of people in Sri Muktsar Sahib is organized to honor the martyrs.

 Makar Sankranti is celebrated across India.
 In Punjab and the adjoining areas, a day before Makar Sankranti is celebrated as Lohri.
 A bonfire is lit and people dance and make merry.